facebook/docusaurus/docs/getting-started-installation.md

 title: Installation
 ---

-Docusaurus was designed from the ground up to be easily installed and used to get your website up and running quickly.
+Docusaurus is a documentation plaform designed from the ground up to get your website up and running quickly.

+## Before You Start

+You'll need to have [Node](https://nodejs.org/en/download/) installed before we get started.
+We also recommend you install [Yarn](https://yarnpkg.com/en/docs/install) as well, but it is optional.

 ## Installing Docusaurus

-We have created an easy script that will get all of the infrastructure set up for you:

-1. Ensure you have the latest version of [Node](https://nodejs.org/en/download/) installed.
-We also recommend you install [Yarn](https://yarnpkg.com/en/docs/install) as well.

-    > You have to be on Node >= 8.x and Yarn >= 1.5.

-1. Create a project, if none exists, and change your directory to this project's root.
+1. Create a folder for your project project if none exists, and move into that folder:

-    You will be creating the docs in this directory.
-The root directory may contain other files.
-The Docusaurus installation script will create two new
-    directories: `docs` and `website`.

-    > Commonly, either an existing or newly created GitHub project will be the location for your Docusaurus site, but that is not mandatory to use Docusaurus.
+    ```bash
+    mkdir new-docusaurus-project
+    cd new-docusaurus-project
+    ```

-1. Run the Docusaurus installation script: `npx docusaurus-init`.
+1. Run the Docusaurus installation script:

-    > If you don't have Node 8.2+ or if you prefer to install Docusaurus globally, run `yarn global add docusaurus-init` or `npm install --global docusaurus-init`.
-After that, run `docusaurus-init`.
+    ```bash
+    npx docusaurus-init
+    ```

 ## Verifying Installation